Connecticut Route 9: Route description

 Route 9 is a four-lane freeway for most of its length.
-It begins at I-95/U.S. 1 exit 69, on the west bank of the Connecticut River.
+It begins at I-95/US 1 exit 69, on the west bank of the Connecticut River.
 It runs northwesterly, parallel to the river for approximately 25 mi between Old Saybrook and Route 99 in Cromwell.
-Along the river, it passes through the towns of Essex, Deep River, Chester, Haddam, and Middletown).
+Along the river, it passes through the towns of Essex, Deep River, Chester, Haddam, and Middletown.
 After its junction with Interstate 91 in Cromwell, Route 9 continues westward then northward, running through the Hartford area towns/cities of Berlin, New Britain, Newington, and Farmington.
-At the junction with I-84/US 6 near the Farmington - West Hartford town line, Route 9 follows the ramps for eastbound I-84 and ends at the merge with I-84 immediately after crossing the town line.
+Route 9 terminates at the junction with I-84/US 6 in Farmington.

-Route 9 has a non-freeway portion in the downtown area of Middletown, where it overlaps with Route 17.
-The non-freeway portion is 0.52 mi in length and consists of two at-grade intersections with traffic lights (signed as exits 15 and 16), and one median break to allow access to and from Miller Street.
+Route 9 becomes an at-grade expressway in the downtown area of Middletown, where it overlaps with Route 17, before reverting to a freeway.
+The at-grade portion is 0.52 mi in length and consists of two intersections with traffic lights (signed as exits 23C and 24).
 One of these intersections is where Route 17 leaves Route 9 to join Route 66.
-ConnDOT may soon consider upgrading the at-grade interchanges of the expressway and make on/off ramps.
+ConnDOT is currently considering modifications to this section of Route 9 which would remove the traffic lights to reduce collisions and improve traffic flow.

 The section from I-95 in Old Saybrook to I-91 in Cromwell is known as the Chester Bowles Highway.
 The section from I-91 in Cromwell to exit 24 in Berlin is known as the Korean War Veterans Memorial Highway.
 The section from Route 72 in New Britain to Route 175 in Newington is known as the Taras Shevchenko Expressway.
 The section from Route 175 in Newington to the junction with I-84 is known as the Iwo Jima Memorial Expressway.